Skip to main content

 Demonstrate understanding of human-induced change within the Earth system

-Assessor involvement during the assessment event is limited to providing general feedback.
+• providing general feedback.
 They can suggest sections of student work that would benefit from further development, or skills a student may need to revisit across the work.
-Student work which has received sustained or detailed feedback is not suitable for submission towards this Standard.
+Student work that has received sustained or detailed feedback is not suitable for submission towards this Achievement Standard.

 1.2